movement for every-body

 Magalhães has eight years of experience designing and teaching movement-based classes for bodies of all ages and levels throughout the world, including the U.S., Cuba, Brazil, Botswana and South Africa.
 Consistent in all of Magalhães's classes is an inclusive approach to movement that invites participants to take risks, express their creative selves, and connect with one another.

 Magalhães has been spearheading the Decolonizing the Body through Dance movement research since 2015.
 The research is centered around the belief that decolonization is inherently an impossible act, yet one worthy of pursuit.
-At its core, the Decolonizing method values embodied expression, circular (non-hierarchical) learning, and the generative process.
 It moves away from traditionally European-derived genres (classical ballet, modern dance, etc) and toward a creative dance practice that honors the principles and aesthetics of the Afro-latin Diaspora.
-Such elements include: valuing musicality and dynamics over shapes and lines, the cultivation of a mobile spine and expressive pelvis, having an intimate relationship with the ground, moving expansively, engaging in playful and social improvisation, and embracing the communal dance experience rather than competing against one another.
+Such elements include: valuing musicality and dynamics over shapes and lines, the cultivation of a mobile spine and expressive pelvis, having an intimate relationship with the ground, engaging in playful and social improvisation, and embracing the communal dance experience rather than competing against one another.
 Iterations of the workshop have varied from 2 hr classes (focused on building technique) to weekend-long programs (involving choreographic laboratories and showings).
-Currently, Magalhães is holding a weekly practice called Dancing Diaspora as part of the Decolonizing research - CLICK HERE for more information.
+Currently, Magalhães is holding a weekly practice called Dancing Diaspora at Pieter Space as part of the Decolonizing research - CLICK HERE for more information.

 - Pieter Performance Space - Los Angeles, CA